roe-dl/weewx-sqlupload/README.md

 ```

 Options for general use:
+* `host`: host name of the database server, mandatory.
+* `port`: port number of the database server, optional, default 3306
+* `username`: user name for database access, mandatory.
+* `password`: password for database access, mandatory.
+* `database_name`: name of the database, mandatory.
+* `table_name`: name of the database table to use, mandatory.
+The table
+  is created if it does not exist.
 * `merge_skin`: If this key points to a valid skin, its `skin.conf` file is
   searched for templates, and SQLupload entries are created for each of them
   and merged into the configuration.
 If a section of the same name exists